orbeon/orbeon-forms-doc/form-runner/api/persistence/crud.md

     - Both request and response bodies are empty.

 When the resource is an XML file (e.g. form.xhtml, data.xml), the persistence layer must return an appropriate XML content-type: `application/xml`, or `application/xhtml+xml`.

+_NOTE: When PUTting data under the path `/orbeon/builder/data/`, which means storing unpublished form definitions and form definition attachments, always set `Orbeon-Form-Definition-Version` to the value `1`.
+This is because Form Builder stores its unpublished form definitions like a regular published form would, but in effect there is only one "version" of Form Builder._

 ## Examples using curl